Columbia Hills State Park

-Columbia Hills State Park is a Washington state park located 6 mi east of Dallesport on SR 14 in Klickitat County.
-The park occupies 3338 acre on Horsethief Lake, an impoundment of the Columbia River, and was created in 2003 with the merger of Horsethief Lake State Park and Dalles Mountain Ranch.
+Columbia Hills Historical State Park is a Washington public recreation area located 6 mi east of Dallesport on SR 14 in Klickitat County.
+The state park occupies 3338 acre on Horsethief Lake, an impoundment of the Columbia River.
+It was created in 2003 with the merger of Horsethief Lake State Park and Dalles Mountain Ranch.

 Activities and amenities

 Park activities include camping, boating, picnicking, fishing, swimming, windsurfing, rock climbing, and hiking on 12 mi of trails.
 Several petroglyph panels that were saved from inundation by the nearby Dalles Dam have been installed in the park.